Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 - Emergency Travel & Medical Assistance Services benefit up to $25,000 per qualifying medical event

-Yes, but it’s unlikely that other plans would give you the amount services provided by Good Sam and AAA.
-Other plans to research would include the Paragon Motor Club, Better World Club (they even offer roadside assistance for bicyclists!) and Allstate is another good option when exploring the type of coverage you require for peace of mind.
+Yes, but it’s unlikely that other plans would give you the number of services provided by Good Sam and AAA.
+Other plans to research would include the Paragon Motor Club, Better World Club (they even offer RV roadside assistance for bicyclists!) and Allstate is another good option when exploring the type of coverage you require for peace of mind.